Event Collection API: Common Properties

 Sorting

-The sorting parameter in the search event can only have one of the values from the predefined sorting types.
+The sorting parameter in the search event can only have one value from the predefined sorting types.
 It needs to be added to the event payload based on the currently selected search result.

 • Relevancy